CSanchezAustin/blog/_posts/2020-06-18-directory-services-etimes-redux.md

                           Total:    1213752    3116405    2.56758
 ~~~~~~

-This approach is brute force and takes up a bit of system resources, so it's not advised to run this on a production server.
-However, you can simply copy the logs and perform the command elsewhere.
+Same disclaimer as last post - this approach is brute force and takes up a bit of system resources, so it's not advised to run this on a production server.

 I hope you find this useful.
 Feel free to submit a PR for this article if you have improvements.